-To date the school has been completely rebuilt, making it one of the best schools in the region.
-Scholarships have been offered to primary school leavers to attend secondary school, and some of the brighter students have gone on to Universities in Kenya and South Africa!
+To date, the school has been completely rebuilt, making it one of the best schools in the region.
+Scholarships have been offered to primary school leavers to attend secondary school and some of the brighter students have gone on to Universities in Kenya and South Africa!
 The school also serves the wider community offering evening adult literacy classes and a kindergarten.